pombredanne/https-github.com-z88dk-z88dk.wiki-/Benchmarks.md

-_New benchmarks are being prepared_
+# Benchmark Strategy

+In all cases a simple compile is done to verify the programs generate correct results.
+Then the programs are compiled for a minimal target `+test` that eliminates as much unnecessary code as possible; this includes elimination of stdio and as many device drivers as possible.
+Total program size is recorded (this includes the `CODE`, `DATA` and `BSS` sections but does not include the stack) and the execution time is measured by ticks. `z88dk-ticks` is a command line z80 emulator that comes with z88dk and can measure execution time of program fragments exactly.

 # Compilers

-In all cases a simple compile is done to verify the programs generate correct results.
-Then the programs are compiled for a minimal target that eliminates as much unnecessary code as possible; this includes elimination of stdio and as many device drivers as possible.
-Total program size is recorded (this includes the CODE, DATA and BSS sections but does not include the stack) and the execution time is measured by ticks.
-Ticks is a command line z80 emulator that comes with z88dk and can measure execution time of program fragments exactly.
+To put the current compilers and libraries for z88dk into context, the benchmarks are conducted against common alternatives.

 ## HITECH-C CPM v3.09

 Hitech-C (CP/M-80) v 3.09
+Hitech's last CPM C compiler.
 One of the most capable native C compilers for CP/M. Runs under CP/M 2.2 and implements a large subset of C89.
+This compiler represents the best z80 native code generator.
+Hitech made this available for free many years ago.

 ## HITECH-C Z80 v7.50

-The last z80 compiler from Hitech, cross compiles z80 code from MSDOS.
+The second last z80 compiler from Hitech (v7.80 was their last), cross compiles z80 code from MSDOS.
 Seems to be near complete compliance with C89.

+## IAR Z80 V4.06A

+IAR's last z80 compiler running under windows.
+Although it's not currently listed on their webpage, they are willing to sell it to anyone who has the cash.

 ## SDCC

-sdcc 3.5.5 #9392 (MINGW64)
+sdcc 3.5.5 #9392 __UPDATE WITH 4.0.0 #11566__ (MINGW64)
 sdcc is a current open source C cross compiler targetting several small CPUs including the z80.
 Its primary feature is that it supports a large subset of modern C standards (C89, C99, C11).

 ## Z88DK/SCCZ80_CLASSIC

-(nightly build 10/NOV/2015)
+(nightly build 20 April 2020)
 z88dk's native C compiler sccz80 using the classic C library in z88dk. sccz80 is a derivative of small C with most small C limitations eliminated.
-Its primary feature is a comprehensive C library written in assembly language.
+Its primary feature is a comprehensive (classic) C library written in assembly language.

 ## Z88DK/SDCC_CLASSIC

-(nightly build 10/NOV/2015)
+(nightly build 20 April 2020)
-sdcc 3.5.5 #9392 is used to translate C code with z88dk supplying its (classic) C library and startup code for targets.
+sdcc 4.0.0 #11566 is used to translate C code with z88dk supplying its (classic) C library and startup code for targets.

 ## Z88DK/SCCZ80_NEW

-(nightly build 10/NOV/2015)
+(nightly build 20 April 2020)
 z88dk's native C compiler sccz80 using the new C library in z88dk. sccz80 is a derivative of small C with most small C limitations eliminated.
-Its primary feature is a comprehensive C library written in assembly language.
+Its primary feature is a comprehensive (new) C library written in assembly language.

 ## Z88DK/SDCC_NEW

-(nightly build 10/NOV/2015)
+(nightly build 20 April 2020)
-sdcc 3.5.5 #9392 is used to translate C code with z88dk supplying its (new) C library and startup code for targets.
+sdcc 4.0.0 #11566 is used to translate C code with z88dk supplying its (new) C library and startup code for targets.

 # Dhrystone 2.1